martin-dold/smartMug/README.md

 - **Wifi:**
 Uses Arduino ESP8266 Wifi library to establish a Wifi connection.
 After startup, the SmartMug scans its environment for the Wireless LAN SSID "*smartmug*".
-A pasword for WPA2 is required.
+A password for WPA2 is required.
 - **TCP:**
 TODO: describe
 - **HX711:**